CSUwangj/ZDaily/content/2020-12-01-Daily-Challenge/index.md

 };
 ```

-## Substring with Concatenation of All Words
+# Substring with Concatenation of All Words

+## Description

 You are given a string `s` and an array of strings `words` of **the same length**.
 Return all starting indices of substring(s) in `s` that is a concatenation of each word in `words` **exactly once**, **in any order**, and **without any intervening characters**.